MalSight-Sec/SOC/README.md

 ## Crontab analysis:

-$ cat /etc/crontab => we can see malicious cmds or files
+$ cat /etc/crontab => we can see malicious commands or files

 $ $ ls -al /var/spool/cron/crontabs/  => which users use crontab